 - I developed this a bit further: For 2 – soak 50g/⅓ cup raisins in red vermouth.
 Gently fry an onion in some of the duck fat.
 Add a tin of artichoke hearts (halved) and 8-10 sun dried tomatoes (these are essential to cut through the richness of this dish).
 Add four cloves of garlic, peeled and crushed with a teaspoon of salt.
 Add the flesh, and a little of the fat of two confit duck legs, raise the heat a little.
 Add a tin of drained mixed beans.
 Add the raisins and vermouth.
 Cook gently for ten minutes or so.
 Serve.

-- At the Gallery Mess at the Saatchi Gallery in Chelsea they serve a confit duck leg with truffled lentils, peppery girolles and a thyme-infused jus.
+- At the Gallery Mess at the Saatchi Gallery in Chelsea (sadly, now closed) they served a confit duck leg with truffled lentils, peppery girolles and a thyme-infused jus.

 - Ben Murphy, head chef of Launceston Place mixes confit leg of duck with segments of blood orange to make a salad.

 - Use it as a filling for a frittata.
 For three or four people, warm 200g/7 oz duck confit in a frying pan.
 Raise the heat and add four beaten eggs.
 Sprinkle over 200g/7 oz grated Gruyère or Comté – or for any number of good English cheeses follow this link.
 Begin as if making an omelette, but then finish under a grill.
 Serve in slices.